adrientoub/gdpr-explorer/README.md

 Go to [guide](https://privacy.apple.com/).
 Connect with your Apple Account and answer your security questions.
 You will then have the ability to request an archive of your data.
 It usually takes a few days to get the archive.

+### YouTube

+Go to [Google Takeout](https://takeout.google.com/settings/takeout).
+Select YouTube and YouTube Music, click on "Multiple formats" and pick JSON in the format selector.
+It usually takes a few minutes to get the archive.

 ## Requirements

 * Ruby 2.5 or more recent